Skip to main content

 Are you a licensed architect in my state?

-Cinda and Henri are both licensed architects in Illinois; Cinda is also licensed in Wisconsin.
+Cinda and Henri are licensed in Illinois; Cinda is also licensed in Wisconsin.

 Do you work outside the Midwest?

 Yes.
-Over the past 20+ years, our reputation and process led us to create Legacy Homes™ beyond the Illinois and Wisconsin, at lakes, rivers, mountains and other scenic areas from coast to coast.
-For discerning families with unique properties in other states, we welcome a discussion to see how we might bring our bespoke services to you.
+Over the past 20 years, our process and reputation have led us to design Legacy Homes™ nationwide—along lakes, rivers, mountains, and other scenic destinations.
+For unique properties beyond our home states, we welcome a conversation about bringing our services to you.

 Process & Timeline